ruuda/blog/posts/a-reasonable-configuration-language.md

 but less suitable for sharing pieces of data between many small scripts.

 For my own language,
-I took the parts that I like about Nix
-(functional,
-more data than code,
-but with enough room to code when needed, simple features that compose well),
+I took the parts that I like about Nix: functional, more data than code, but with enough room to code when needed, and simple features that compose well.
-Python
+I took what I like about Python: the clean and familiar syntax, list comprehensions, format strings, and types.
+And consciously or unconsciously,
-(clean and familiar syntax, list comprehensions, format strings, types), and — consciously or unconsciously — many more languages that I’ve been exposed to, and combined them into a language that _I_ like to work with.
+I’m influenced by many more languages that I’ve been exposed to.
+Those ideas I combined into a language that _I_ like working with.

 [hcl-loop]:     https://developer.hashicorp.com/terraform/language/v1.7.x/meta-arguments/for_each
 [ansible-loop]: https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html#standard-loops